-- 1. Compensation for Directors is determined by comprehensively taking into account factors including contribution to the Bank, content and importance of duties, performance of duties and years in office, within the annual limits for the compensation approved by the General Meeting of Shareholders.
-The Nomination & Compensation Committee proposes to the Board of Directors content of such compensation, and the final decision is made by resolution of the Board of Directors. - 2.
+- Compensation for Directors is determined by the Board of Directors, following proposals to the Board of Directors by the Nomination & Compensation Committee, based on the Basic Policy on Officers' Compensation, within the annual limits for the compensation approved by the General Meeting of Shareholders. - 2.
 The system of determining compensation for Audit & Supervisory Board Members shall be separate from that for Directors.
 Compensation for Audit & Supervisory Board Members is determined through discussion at the Audit & Supervisory Board within the annual limits for the compensation approved by the General Meeting of Shareholders.

-- <4> Policies and procedures for the Board of Directors to appoint or remove top management and nominate candidates for Director and candidates for Audit & Supervisory Board Member - <<Criteria for appointing or removing top management>> - 1.
-Top management must have a significant track record, high capabilities and insights in the Bank's group, as well as a full understanding of the social mission and responsibilities of the banking business, and must be capable of pursuing corporate management and business operations in a highly disciplined manner, thereby contributing to the further development of the Bank's group so that the Bank will continue to be an enterprise that will grow in the future. - 2.
-Any of the following shall disqualify top management. - Having any form of relations with antisocial forces, or - Violations of law and/or internal regulations in the course of conducting duties and/or legal violations in association with personal matters. - 3.
-In the event that top management reaches a certain age as specified in internal rules; in the event of fraud; in the event of the occurrence of a serious obstacle to the execution of business; in the event that the selection criteria set forth in 1. and 2. above are not met, or in the event that there is a significant lack of qualifications as top management, including cases where it is judged that the level of business execution as top management does not meet the requirements of the Bank, the top management will be released from their position.
+<4> Policies and procedures for the Board of Directors to appoint or remove top management and nominate candidates for Director and candidates for Audit & Supervisory Board Member

+<<Criteria for appointing or removing top management>>

+- 1. Top management must have a significant track record, high capabilities and insights in the Bank's group, as well as a full understanding of the social mission and responsibilities of the banking business, and must be capable of pursuing corporate management and business operations in a highly disciplined manner, thereby contributing to the further development of the Bank's group so that the Bank will continue to be an enterprise that will grow in the future. - 2.
+Any of the following shall disqualify top management. - Having any form of relations with antisocial forces, or - Violations of law and/or internal regulations in the course of conducting duties and/or legal violations in association with personal matters.

+3. In the event that top management reaches a certain age as specified in internal rules; in the event of fraud; in the event of the occurrence of a serious obstacle to the execution of business; in the event that the selection criteria set forth in 1. and 2. above are not met, or in the event that there is a significant lack of qualifications as top management, including cases where it is judged that the level of business execution as top management does not meet the requirements of the Bank, the top management will be released from their position.

-<< Criteria for selecting candidates for Director>>
+<<Criteria for selecting candidates for Director>>